cvpr2022-anonymous/IAI/README.md

 <img src='doc/IAI_framework.png'>

 ## Prepare Environment
 This repo is built on MMDetection-2.11, and it requires Python3 and PyTorch >= 1.5.
-This repo also relies on mmcv & pycocotools, and you could install them by using following commands.
+This repo also relies on MMCV-1.3.8 & pycocotools-VIS-version, and you could install them by using following commands.
 ```
 pip install git+https://github.com/youtubevos/cocoapi.git#"egg=pycocotools&subdirectory=PythonAPI"